-The Kansas-Nebraska Act of 1854 instituted a policy known as popular sovereignty in the Kansas Territory, allowing the settlers to decide by vote whether the territory would be admitted to the Union as a slave or free state.
+The Kansas-Nebraska Act of 1854 instituted a policy known as popular sovereignty in the Kansas Territory, allowing the settlers to decide whether the territory would be admitted to the Union as a slave or free state.
 Activists from each side flooded the territory in an attempt to influence the outcome, leading to violent, often deadly, clashes that foreshadowed the Civil War to come.

 May 30, 1854 – The Kansas-Nebraska Act was passed and signed by President Franklin Pierce, and Kansas Territory was organized and opened up for settlement.
 Its boundary included eastern Colorado, west to the Continental Divide.
 The purpose of the Kansas-Nebraska Act was to open the country to transcontinental railways.
 The Act was responsible for causing the label “Bleeding Kansas.”
 The incorporation of popular sovereignty made the territory’s residents responsible for the question of slavery in their own backyard.
 The proximity of Kansas to slave-owning Missouri and the lack of any natural border between the two regions prompted an influx of pro-slavery individuals into the new territory when it opened up for settlement.

 Summer 1854 – Eli Thayer of Worcester, Massachusetts, founded the Massachusetts Emigrant Aid Society to promote the settlement of anti-slavery groups in Kansas with the ultimate objective of making it a Free-State.
 This company helped to found Lawrence, Kansas, which was named for Amos A. Lawrence, a promoter of the Emigrant Aid Society.

 August 1, 1854 – Twenty-nine northern emigrants, mostly from Massachusetts and Vermont, arrive in Lawrence, Kansas.
 In September, a second party of 200 men, women, and children arrived.